ashishthotwe07/food-ordering-website-template/README.md

 # Food Ordering Website Template

 This project is a responsive website template for a food ordering service.
 It provides a user-friendly interface for customers to explore menu options, place orders, and get in touch with the business.
-The template was developed as a hands-on practice for responsive design using HTML and CSS.
+The template was developed as a hands-on practice for responsive design using HTML and CSS.Click Here(https://tastyexpress-food-order.netlify.app) for live demo

 ## Project Overview